toopay/gas-orm/example.rst

 	$data['posts'] = $data['user']->blog();

-Gas also comes bundled with a number of extensions which make building views even easier.
+Gas also comes with a number of extensions which make building views even easier.
 Much of what we did in our *view_many_posts.php* view file can be done with a single line of code from the html extension.
 Have a look at the documentation for more information.